Mongoose vs. Cobra. Coyote vs. Roadrunner. Pirate vs. Ninja?

-The big question is what type of adjustable-rate mortgage are we dealing with here?
+The big question when debating the fixed vs. ARM decision is what type of adjustable-rate mortgage are we dealing with?

 The above examples are fixed for the first five and seven years, respectively, before becoming annually adjustable for the remainder of the term.
 They’re known as hybrid ARMs for that reason.

-All of these ARMs are amortized over a 30-year period, meaning they will take 30 years to pay off, assuming you hold them until maturity (which most borrowers don’t).
-So in that respect they are similar to fixed-rate mortgages in length.
+And all of these ARMs are amortized over a 30-year period, meaning they will take 30 years to pay off, assuming you hold them until maturity (which most borrowers don’t).